 This post may contain affiliate links.
 Please read our disclosure policy.

-With just 10 minutes of prep and a few simple ingredients, this Chicken and Rice Bake is practically hands-off!
-All you need is rice, cream of mushroom soup, chicken breasts, and seasoning, and you can have a delicious one pan meal on the table in less than an hour.
+With just 10 minutes of prep and a few simple ingredients, this Chicken and Rice Bake is practically hands-off.
+All you need is rice, cream of mushroom soup, chicken breasts, and seasoning for a delicious one-pan meal that’s ready in about an hour.

 Casserole dish with chicken, rice, and parsley